-The Finance Director, after the end of each month, shall transmit to the Mayor and CityCouncil a report depicting the financial condition of budgeted operations, including, but not limited to:
+The Finance Director, after the end of each month, shall transmit to the Mayor and City Council a report depicting the financial condition of budgeted operations, including, but not limited to:

-1) A report of actual revenues by General Fund departments compared with budgeted revenues.

-2) A report of actual expenditures by General Fund departments compared with authorized appropriations.

-3) A statement of Cash Position for all funds with sources and uses of funds compared to prior year and fiscal yearend.

-4) A Sales Tax Analysis report with historical monthly receipts and annual projection.
+- 1) A report of actual revenues by General Fund departments compared with budgeted revenues. - 2) A report of actual expenditures by General Fund departments compared with authorized appropriations. - 3) A statement of Cash Position for all funds with sources and uses of funds compared to prior year and fiscal year-end. - 4) A Sales Tax Analysis report with historical monthly receipts and annual projection.

 All appropriations are annual as authorized by the General Appropriations Act and the unexpended portion shall lapse at year end.
-Encumbrances and appropriations carried forward shall be recorded as a reservation of fund balance and the subsequent year's budget amended to provide authority to complete these transactions, as defined in NCGA, StatementNo.1.